davidebolo1993/VISOR/README.md

 - -bed requires a .bed file with regions to simulate (like the one in _Examples/SHORtS.LASeR.bed_.)

-The .bed file to -bed must contain 5 columns WITHOUT header: __CHROMOSOME__, __START__, __END__, __CAPTURE BIAS__, __SAMPLE FRACTION__
+The .bed file to -bed must contain 5 columns WITHOUT header: __CHROMOSOME__, __START__, __END__, __CAPTURE BIAS__, __PURITY__

 - __CHROMOSOME__: is the chromosome, in the format 'chrN'.
 Accepted chromosomes are the ones also present in the reference genome
 - __START__: start position for the region that will be simulated
 - __END__: end position for the region that will be simulated
-- __CAPTURE BIAS__: a float to specify a deviation from the wanted coverage (80.0 means that the 80% of the coverage).
+- __CAPTURE BIAS__: a float to specify a deviation from the wanted coverage (80.0 means that the region is covedered by the 80% of the reads that were supposed to be there as for coverage specification).
-- __SAMPLE FRACTION__: a float to specify which percentage of reads should be simulated from the input sample and which from the reference (80.0 means that 80% of the region is simulated from the sample haplotypes, the other 20% from the reference).
-IF MULTIPLE INPUTS ARE GIVEN, THIS COLUMN IS IGNORED.
+- __PURITY__: a float to specify which percentage of reads should be simulated from the input sample and which from the reference (80.0 means that 80% of the region is simulated from the sample haplotypes, the other 20% from the reference).
+IF MULTIPLE INPUTS ARE GIVEN, THIS COLUMN IS IGNORED, AS EACH SUBCLONE HAS ITS OWN FRACTION.

 VISOR SHORtS and VISOR LASeR output a .srt.bam file in the output folder